xtdb/xtdb/docs/bitemp.md

 triplets, each written at different times, and potentially also corrected.

-What data that can be seen can be further limited by retention and provenance models.
+What data that can be seen can be further limited by [retention](retention.md) and provenance models.
 Unlike corrections, which allow bitemporal queries for repeatable reads, retention might actually remove (or excise in Datomic) data, which will by definition break repeatable reads, and also complicate event sourcing and other derived views of the system.
-For more, see [retention](retention.md)